Gillou68310/DukeNukemZeroHour/README.md

 To build this version, place your ROM in the root of the repo and rename it to baserom.fr.z64.
 Pass VERSION=fr to the above make commands.

-### Building NON_MATCHING Version

-Functions can be decompiled to a state where they are functionally equivalent, but are not a byte-perfect match.
-In order to build/test the non-matching, add NON_MATCHING=1 argument to the make commands.

 ## Docker

 A Docker image containing all dependencies can be built and ran as follows: